SentinelFi/SentinelFi/README.md

     - Liquidate the Hedge Vault at the end of the insurance period if no liquidation event occurs.

 - **Deliverable 3: DApp Frontend**
   - A frontend built using **Next.js**, **ShadCN**, and **Tailwind CSS** will allow users to interact with Sentinel.
-The DApp will enable users to:
+The DApp will provide an easy UI to:
     - Buy insurance for a flight and hedge against delays.
     - Invest in the Risk Vault to earn yield by taking on flight delay risks.
     - Withdraw funds from both the Risk and Hedge Vaults.
-    - Monitor the current state of the insurance protocol and view investment status.
+    - Display the current state of the insurance protocol and historic APY.
+    - Track user specific investment status in user dashboards.

 - **Deliverable 4: Liquidator Bot**
   - The **Liquidator Bot** will be a Node.js script deployed on **AWS Lambda** that: